dassem-ultor-studio/codahead/README.md

 Future improvements:
 - store the lists in sqllite/room/realm database so it's possible to use app offline
 - add dependency injection

+Sorry for two contributors, I've had some weird problems with git account credentials